Ávila Adobe: 20th-century restoration

+During the years of the late 1920s, the home was neglected and unwatched.
+The city attempted to demolish the home as it had no use.
 Christine Sterling, a non-Hispanic woman from San Francisco, who had moved to Los Angeles, had an interest in the city's cultural history.
 In 1926, she began work on the project of transforming the old plaza area from a skid row ruin into a Latin-American cultural center.
 She enlisted the aid of Harry Chandler, the Los Angeles Times owner and publisher, who printed several articles that would generate public interest in the project and raise funds for the restoration.
 However, after two years the funding was failing miserably.
 Even though she faced a seemingly lost cause, when she learned of the 1928 condemnation of the adobe, she acted quickly to get a stay on the wrecking ball.
 She tracked down the owner of the building who happened to be Miss Sophia Rimpau, a member of the original family.
 She agreed to rent the adobe to Mrs. Sterling for a nominal amount.
 Sterling then went to the papers and called in reporters to cover a story on the restoration of Olvera Street and the Avila Adobe.
 The campaign sparked the support she needed and soon she had enough funds to buy the house.

 One of Sterling's benefactors was Florence Dodson de Shoneman, a descendant of the Californio Sepulveda family, who provided furnishings for an entire room in the adobe.
 The adobe underwent the necessary renovations to keep it from being demolished and Sterling pleaded with city council to rescind the condemnation order.
 Not only did council fulfill the request, but the chief of police provided assistance from prison inmates to help clean up the plaza area.
 Eventually the Avila Adobe was completely restored to its former glory.
 By Easter Sunday 1930, the Olvera Street Plaza was transformed from a skid row to a Mexican-style marketplace.

 Christine Sterling maintained her residence at the adobe, but held it open for group and student tours.
 In 1953 the State of California acquired the Avila Adobe as part of the El Pueblo de Los Angeles State Historic Park.
 Mrs. Sterling remained in the house until her death in 1963.

 The 1971 Sylmar earthquake caused major damage to the adobe, and the house was closed to tours until a $120,000 and five-year restoration could be completed.
 A new structure added to the rear of the building was set up as a memorial to Christine Sterling.
 The Adobe has now been opened to tours since 1976.